Georgia is not the only state considering legislation this year dealing with abortions.

 Louisiana -- Democratic Gov. John Bel Edwards signed a heartbeat bill on May 30.

 Mississippi -- Gov. Phil Bryant signed a heartbeat bill on March 21.
+A federal judge has temporarily blocked the law until a court decides its fate.
 Last year, a judge blocked a less-restrictive bill that would’ve banned abortion after 15 weeks.

 Ohio -- Gov. Mike DeWine signed a heartbeat bill on April 11.
-The bill will take effect in July.
+The law was blocked on July 3 while a federal judge considers a lawsuit challenging the restrictions.

 South Carolina -- The House passed a hearbeat bill on April 24.
 This bill allows exceptions for cases of rape, incest or if the life of the mother is in danger.
 The Senate is considering the bill.